rreesshhaa07/NON-CODE-HacktoberFest-2023/git-cheat-sheet.md

-git add git-cheat-sheet.mdHere's a cheat sheet for essential Git commands:
+Here's a cheat sheet for essential Git commands:

 **Configuration:**